TANYA'S

 Commonly Seen Symptoms

-This is a short list of symptoms which may be seen in CRF.
+This is a short list of symptoms which may be seen in CKD.
 Some of these problems, such as constipation, are not life threatening, but they can make a big difference to how well a cat feels.
 Others, such as not eating, can cause severe problems if left untreated.

 Vomiting

-The classic symptom for a CRF cat is to vomit clear foam, which is usually caused by stomach acid.
 Other causes of vomiting include metabolic acidosis, or using certain types of antibiotics.
 Occasionally vomiting is caused by constipation, particularly if your cat vomits immediately after using the litter tray.
-If you are giving your cat sub-Q fluids and s/he regularly vomits after fluids, this may because of the type of fluids used.

 Mouth Ulcers

 The toxins produced by the body can cause ulceration.
 Mouth ulcers may also be a sign of metabolic acidosis.
-You may see ulcers in the cat's mouth if you look inside, or in severe cases your cat may vomit blood (which may also be a sign of bleeding from further down the gastro-intestinal tract).
+You may see ulcers in the cat's mouth if you look inside, or in severe cases your cat may vomit blood (which may also be a sign of bleeding from further down the gastrointestinal tract).

 Mouth ulcers are painful for the cat and often lead to a lack of appetite, or a desire to eat coupled with an inability to do so - the cat may approach the food bowl and sniff the food, then walk away.